Configure the Splunk Add-on for Microsoft Windows¶

 The following may cause data duplication.

-file after it reaches a certain size, and then truncate the log file from the beginning.
+Windows 8, Windows 8.1, Windows Server 2012, Windows 2008R2, and Windows 2012R2 overwrite the WindowsUpdate.Log file after it reaches a certain size, and then truncate the log file from the beginning.
 The size of the truncation depends on the size of new events

 The following applies only to Windows 10 and Windows Server 2016.

 Event Tracing for Windows (ETW) generates Windows Update logs in Windows 10 and Windows Server 2016.
-In versions 5.0 and 5.0.1 of the Splunk Add-on for Windows, this process was manual.
-Version 6.0.0 of the Splunk Add-on for Windows generates WindowsUpdate.Log files automatically and at regular intervals
+In versions 5.0 and 5.0.1 of the Splunk Add-on for Microsoft Windows, this process was manual.
+Version 6.0.0 of the Splunk Add-on for Microsoft Windows generates WindowsUpdate.Log files automatically and at regular intervals

 Start collecting WindowsUpdate.Log data automatically: